National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 Stoudt and colleagues [-@stoudt_2021] identify 3 phases of a data-only research protocol: Explore, Refine, and Produce.
 N3C provides many tools to support a protocol.
 By linking the resulting artifacts together, we aim to develop a self-documenting, computable protocol.
-We list here the basic steps in articulating—and specifying attributes of—a protocol, as part of the "Explore"  step.
+We list here the basic steps in articulating--and specifying attributes of--a protocol, as part of the "Explore"  step.
 (Note that the term "protocol" is used here in a more general way than in biology, for instance.)
 This step is focused on the initial "natural language" view of the protocol; the code-based view comes in the next section.
 While the checklists seek text descriptions, we recommend _linking the text as soon as possible to objects and datasets used in the Enclave_,